Updated 2026 Regulations Airbnb Booking.com

 The Sofa Bed Risk:

-If your license says "4 people" but the photos in your listing show a sofa bed for two more, in 2026 you can be fined for "excess capacity" even if only four people slept there.
+If your licence says "4 people" but the photos in your listing show a sofa bed for two more, in 2026 you can be fined for "excess capacity" even if only four people slept there.
 Inspectors compare the listing photos with the technical sheet.

-ProofSnap's Role: "Freeze" your listing periodically to prove that you never advertised more beds than what is on your license.
+ProofSnap's Role: "Freeze" your listing periodically to prove that you never advertised more beds than what is on your licence.
 If the inspector claims your listing showed extra capacity, you have forensic proof to the contrary.

 3. Digital vs. Physical Signatures (The 2026 Legal Battle)

-In Spain there is an intense legal debate about whether checking a checkbox on a digital form constitutes "sufficient consent."
+In Spain, there is an intense legal debate about whether checking a checkbox on a digital form constitutes "sufficient consent."
 Many courts require proof that the guest saw the complete terms, not just an empty window.

 The "Blind Checkbox" Problem: